bgtwoigu/build/tools/mkimage/README.md

-The Gotoos Open Source Project -- mkimage.lua
+The Yudatun Open Source Project -- mkimage.lua
 ================================================================================

 How to make image with filesystem ?